18F/fs-middlelayer-api/README.md

           Files:
           - `maxSize` is measured in megabytes

-          If the store contains one of the `basic` type options, `basicField` attribute must be included.
+          If the store contains one of the `basic` type options, `sudsField` attribute must be included.
 This is the name of the field used to submit this data to the Basic API.

 2. Extend the schema, if necessary.
     1. If there are any new form fields not supported by the current middle-layer database, they can be added in the application table.
 To do this, create a new migration file (e.g., `06-alter-applications.js`) with the sequelize alter table script and save it under `dba/migrations/`.
 Also, update `src/models/applications.js` to include the new database fields.
 Please refer to the [Sequelize migrations documentation](http://docs.sequelizejs.com/en/latest/docs/migrations/) for information on altering an existing table.